happydasch/nspanel_haui/docs/Config.md

 - `color` color override, a default entity color will be used if not set
 - `state` state override, by default state will be used

 the name, value, icon and color can also contain homeassistant template code.
-These values can contain `mdi:` or `hass:` icons which will be replaced by its unicode representations.
+These values can contain `mdi:` icons which will be replaced by its unicode representations.

 ### Entity State